wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    * <a target="_blank" href="https://github.com/delta-io/delta/blob/master/PROTOCOL.md">Logging of ACID transactions</a> (changes) are enabled by Apache's <strong>"Parquet"</strong> file format, which not only enables auditing governance but also enables <strong>time travel</strong> -- bringing the whole database to specific points back in time.
 This is similar to what can be done with repositories of text files using Git.

-   * Share live data without copying to another system.
+   * Share live data without copying to another system

+   * Hold structured and unstructured data in the same place

-   * Contains metadata that describes the data it contains.
+   * Contains metadata that describes the data it contains

    * Contains its own indexing mechanisms